 The Plan Year is June 1 through May 31.

-(See page 45 of the Retirement Plan Booklet.)
+(See page 38 of the Pension Plan Booklet.)

 How many hours must I work in a Plan Year (June 1 through May 31) to earn a year of Service?

 (See page 11 of the Pension Plan Booklet)